johnsonjh/duma/README.txt

 All memory allocation is protocoled from DUMA together with the filename and linenumber of the calling function.
 The atexit() function checks if each allocated memory block was freed.
 To disable leak detection add the preprocessor definition 'DUMA_SO_NO_LEAKDETECTION' or 'DUMA_LIB_NO_LEAKDETECTION' to DUMA_OPTIONS in Makefile.
+If a leak is reported without source filename and line number but is reproducible with the same pointer, set a conditional breakpoint on the function 'void * duma_alloc_return( void * address)' f.e. with gdb command 'break duma_alloc_return if address==0x123'

 C++ MEMORY OPERATORS AND LEAK DETECTION: